-In a broad review of the scientific literature, Idso (2001) describes a number of biological consequences of elevated atmospheric CO2 concentrations.
+With respect to the "fertilization of elevated levels of atmospheric CO2," in a broad review of the scientific literature, Idso and Idso (2011) described a number of biological consequences of this ongoing phenomena, a byproduct of the continued combustion of fossil fuels.
 The best known of these important impacts is probably CO2's aerial fertilization effect, which works its wonders on plants that utilize all three of the major biochemical pathways of photosynthesis (C3, C4 and CAM).
-In the case of herbaceous plants, this phenomenon typically boosts their productivities by about a third in response to a 300 ppm increase in the air's CO2 content, while it enhances the growth of woody plants by 50% or more (see our website's Plant Growth Data section).
+In the case of herbaceous plants, this phenomenon typically boosts their productivities by about a third in response to a 300 ppm increase in the air's CO2 content, while it enhances the growth of woody plants by 50% or more.

 Next comes plant water use efficiency, which may be defined as the amount of organic matter produced per unit of water transpired to the atmosphere.
 This parameter is directly enhanced by the aerial fertilization effect of atmospheric CO2 enrichment, as well as by its anti-transpirant effect, which is produced by CO2-induced decreases in the number density and degree of openness of leaf stomatal apertures that occur at higher atmospheric CO2 concentrations.
 Here, too, CO2-induced percentage increases as large as, or even larger than, those exhibited by plant productivity are commonplace.